RFeissIV/cincinnatus/README.md

 | BuNN-Chebyshev | 0.3067 | 0.198 | 0.563 |
 | **BuNN-Taylor** | **0.5705** | **0.460** | **0.786** |

 BuNN-Taylor improves over TransE by 22.6% on MRR.
-To our knowledge, this is the first application of BuNN sheaf neural networks at this scale — the original BuNN paper (Gebhart & Schrater, 2025; arXiv:2502.15476v1) evaluated on benchmark graphs orders of magnitude smaller.
+To our knowledge, this is the first application of BuNN sheaf neural networks at this scale — the original BuNN paper (Bamberger et al., ICLR 2025; [arXiv:2405.15540](https://arxiv.org/abs/2405.15540)) evaluated on benchmark graphs orders of magnitude smaller.

 Both models were evaluated on the same held-out test set.
-TransE was trained using standard negative sampling; BuNN-Taylor used 500K-node subgraph sampling with approximately 16 passes over the full graph.
+TransE was trained using standard negative sampling; BuNN-Taylor used 500K-node subgraph sampling with full-graph inference.
+BuNN-Chebyshev replaced the Taylor heat kernel with Chebyshev spectral filters (PolyNSD-style) under identical conditions — the Taylor kernel was substantially superior, confirming the design choice in the original BuNN paper.

 ## Domains covered